By Carlii Lyon

-What if we even expected it as part of growth and progress and began to see it as a good thing – a sign that our influence was growing so therefore so was the level of disapproval and rejection that surrounded us?
+What if we even expected it as part of growth and progress and began to see it as a good thing?
+A sign that our influence was growing.
+Therefore, so was the level of disapproval and rejection that surrounded us.

 There’s one obvious exception to this idea that is important to mention and that is deliberately hurting others, causing harm and acting recklessly.

 The beauty of this world is found in its diversity.
 We are all different yet at the very core of our being we are all the same.
-We are all powered by the one life source.
+And we are all powered by the one life source.

-As we make our way through the maze of life, it’s important to embrace the fact there are only two people who really know what is best for you, that is you and your maker, whoever he, she, or it, may be.
+As we make our way through the maze of life, it’s important to embrace the fact there are only two people who really know what is best for you.
+That is you and your maker, whoever he, she, or it, may be.

 Trusting in this voice and guidance may cause you to experience disapproval and rejection along the way.